gate-computer/wag/README.md

 - WebAssembly binary encoding version 1.

-- Some floating-point instructions haven't been implemented yet.

 - The Go package API hasn't been finalized.

 - Cross-compilation will be supported once the backend interface stabilizes.